Homer at the Beach: A Marine Painter's Journey, 1869-1880

 An Exploration of the Earliest Marine Works of Winslow Homer

-This summer, the Cape Ann Museum will exhibit some 50 original works by renowned American artist Winslow Homer.
+Homer at the Beach brings together some 50 original works by renowned American artist Winslow Homer (1836–1910).
 The exhibition will be the first close examination of the formation of this great artist as a marine painter.
 The Cape Ann Museum will be the sole venue for this exhibition, which will include loans from some 40 public and private collections.

 It was on Cape Ann that Homer made his first watercolors and where he discovered his calling: to be a marine artist.
 And it was in Gloucester in 1880, at the end of these 11 years, where he enjoyed the most productive season of his life, composing more than 100 watercolors of astonishing beauty.
 Homer’s journey forever changed his life and the art of his country.